NottherealIllest/Latitude.sh-post/avalanhe/avax-copy.md

 - The first step is to sign up at [Latitude.sh](https://www.latitude.sh/dashboard/signup)
 <img src="https://i.imgur.com/6c5grrS.png"  width="600">

-- Second step is telling us a bit about your team.
+- The second dtep is telling us a bit about your team.
 <img src="https://i.imgur.com/lby2jW7.png"  width="600">

-- Third step will be to create your first project.
+- The third step will be to create your first project.
 <img src="https://i.imgur.com/uKcNdBZ.png"  width="600">

 ### Verify your Latitude.sh account.
-Now that your account is setup, you need to provide some information to verify it.
+Now that your account is set up, you need to provide some information to verify it.
 Please click the verify account button to get started.
   <img src="https://i.imgur.com/uKDiVQq.png"  width="600">